-Legally speaking, "relocation" involves a move that will significantly impact a child's ability to maintain contact with his or her other parent.
+Legally speaking, a "relocation" involves a move that will significantly impact a child's ability to maintain contact with his or her other parent.
 Relocation typically involves more than moving across town or to the next suburb over, though in some cases, such moves will still require renegotiation of your parenting agreement.

-If your move is considered a "relocation" under the Family Law Act, you must give notice of your intent to move at least 60 days in advance.
+If your move is considered a "relocation" under the Family Law Act, you must give notice of your intent to your former partner to move at least 60 days in advance.
 This is true whether or not you plan to take your children with you.
 Why?
 Because the law recognizes that most children do best when they maintain regular contact with both parents.
 It also gives you time to change your parenting agreement with your former partner.

-In the best-case scenarios, relocation has been foreseen and discussed well in advance.
+In the best-case scenarios, a divorce relocation has been foreseen and discussed well in advance.
 If you are both in agreement about the move, it is simply a matter of revising your parenting agreement to accommodate the change.
 For example, parents may agree that the children will spend the school year in one place and summers in the other.

-What If I Object To The Move?
+What If I Object To The Relocation?